felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 made me understand that it is foolish to believe we have to choose between telling the truth and keeping a friend.
 We can do both.

-My girlfriend is an expert negotiator and I always felt like I couldn't keep up with her when the time came to make important decisions.
-After reading Crucial Conversations, I could better respectfully stand my ground.
+My partner is an expert negotiator and I always felt like I couldn't keep up with her when the time came to make important decisions.
+After reading Crucial Conversations, I could respectfully stand my ground.

 **Remote Not Distant**: Making people want to come back to the office